mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 "It did go on for too long."

-### GDP aiding home learning practices - an example paper prototyping
+### GDP aiding ideation / home learning practices - an example paper prototyping

 When GDP was completed and participant or pair move to a new phase there is evidence of a reenergising effect.
 The use of varied tools and practices are a contributing factor to this effect.